Tips to develop a lasting reading habit

 - Goat Days– Indian Literature -255 pages

-Alright so that are best tips I can give to help you cultivate a good reading habits.
-Books have helped understand world a lot better.
+Books have helped me understand the world a lot better.
 I hope it does the same to you.

 I have a little exercise for you to start right away.